Table of Contents[Hide][Show]

 What does Etihad consider a Personal item?

 Personal items include a purse, briefcase, laptop, backpack, shopping bag, or a similar-sized item.
 Your personal item must fit under the seat in front of you and weigh up to 5kg.

 Etihad Carry-On Weight Limits

 Etihad requires carry-on bags to weigh less than 7 kg (15.5 lbs.) and personal items to weigh less than 5 kg (11 lbs).
-However, they don’t weight your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
+The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.

 Related Content: Etihad Flight Deals